-Amy was my Occupational Therapist who saw me through the first month after my stroke in July and August of 2012.
-I went to Mid America Rehab Hospital on the anniversary of my stroke, July 8, 2013, and it was a very emotional day.
+I don't know about you, but I've always thought the prophet Jeremiah was a little harsh.
+He could have said almost everything he said a little nicer.
+I'm pretty sure he was never voted most poplar kid in his class.
+Maybe it's simply that he was misunderstood.
+Amy was the Occupational Therapist who saw me through the first month after a stroke in July and August of 2012.
+A year later I visited Mid America Rehab Hospital on the first anniversary of my stroke, July 8, 2013, and it was a very emotional day.
 Afterward Amy Facebook-messaged me and said I was the only one who could decide when I was ready to accept that this is who I am now.

 I loved the work.
 It called forth from me the best of my creative processes, and I almost without fail found confirmation of them in worship the next day.
-That’s just about all that I needed… to know that the work to which God had called me was good work, appreciated and yielding fruit… in the form of a congregation passionately committed to carrying on the work Jesus started.
+That’s just about all that I needed… to know that the work to which God had called me was good work, yielding fruit, and appreciated by a congregation passionately committed to carrying on the work Jesus started.

-It turns out to be the only congregation of which I was ever Senior/solo pastor in my short ministry.
-And that is enough.
-To start a good thing, breathe life into it, and let it go, is to participate in creation.
-Not many people get that close to the Creator.
+It turns out to be the only congregation of which I was ever Senior/solo pastor in my short ministry profession.
+And that is enough... to start a good thing, breathe life into it, and let it go, is to participate in creation.
 I am blessed.

-I confided my response to what my precious Amy said about accepting that this is who I am to my outpatient physical therapist, Deb.
+I confided my inner response to Amy's words to my outpatient physical therapist, Deb.
 We talked about how stubbornly self-reliant I am and how convinced I am that my resolute optimism may be why I’m alive… and certainly how I’ve come this far, and she said, “It’s like God has been looking down on you all your life while you were succeeding, saying, “Look at her!
 She thinks she did that all by herself!
 I just love her.”
-Like God was waiting for me to figure out it was God at work all along…. and then my friend and colleague in ministry, Molly, reminded me that when her firstborn son was born very prematurely, with many, many challenges, that the endless days in NICU, listening to monitors, hanging on every word from the doctors, she was changed.
+Like God was waiting for me to figure out it was God at work all along…. and then my friend and colleague in ministry, Molly, reminded me that when her first son was born very prematurely, with many, many challenges, through the endless days in NICU, listening to monitors, hanging on every word from the doctors, she was changed.
 Forever.
 Transformed.
 She was a new being, and there would never be any going back.
 And different wasn’t bad.
 She would never have chosen THAT way of getting there, but there might have been no other way….
-And she reminded me that Amy might not have been saying I was ruined, spoiled, never to be any good any more, but rather that I now understand more, experience differently, am wiser than ever before, and that there may be nothing wrong with accepting that.
+And she reminded me that Amy might not have been saying I was somehow ruined, but rather that I now understand more, experience differently, am wiser than ever before, and that there may be nothing wrong with accepting that.
 There might not be anything at all wrong with who I am now.
+(By the way, "who I am now" is not AT ALL the same thing as "what I can do now," but that's a topic for another day.)
 It might not even be painful, if I could just let go.
 For the past year I have been working like crazy to recover from this stroke, to be good-as-new again, so that no one could ever tell that I’d had a stroke.
-But I did have a stroke.I’m not ready to quit.
-I really, really, really want this left leg to be able to help get me around.
-I picture hiking the Grand Canyon with my grandchildren again.
-And so I’m not going to quit.
-For the past year I have believed that it was my stubborn, willful determination to recover that has brought me through.
+But I did have a stroke.
+And I have grown, learned more than I could have imagined, been transformed.

-A cistern can be as simple as a large cavity in the ground into which water is diverted and collected so it can be used later by the people.
+A cistern can be as simple as a large cavity in the ground into which water is diverted and collected so it can be used later.
 I’ve seen cisterns of poured concrete on Midwestern farms where every attempt was being made to preserve precious water for times of drought.
-I’ve also heard my Aunt Lois talking about the well on our family farm that never ran dry, even during the Dust Bowl drought.
+I’ve also heard my Aunt Lois talk about the well on the family farm.
+It never ran dry, even during the Dust Bowl drought.
 The well was fed by an underground spring… like the fountain that God was, according to Jeremiah… living water, fresh-flowing, apparently eternal.

 I began to wonder if the reason it was taking me so long to recover emotionally and spiritually from my loss of ministry is that ministry had begun to take up the God-space in my life.
 Had ministry become my idol?
 Had I made ministry into a cistern to capture God, to hold God in place, preserving God for the dry times so there would always be enough God?
+Had I begun to believe that church was the proper cistern for holding God so people could come and drink from it?
 Any good thing… any dream… any calling can become an idol when it begins to take up the God-space in our lives.
-You know your dream may have become an idol when it seems to have left you, and yet you have trouble letting go of it.
+Your dream may have become an idol when it seems to have left you, and yet you have trouble letting go of it.

 I remember that as a young teen I felt really awkward at dances.
 I wasn’t very good at it at all, which was why I usually stood leaning against the gymnasium wall with the long line of other timid girls.
 Not many of the boys asked me to dance.
 To be honest, I was relieved.
-You see, I wasn’t very good at dancing.
-I had a hard time figuring out how to let the guys lead.
+The problem was I had a hard time figuring out how to let the guys lead.
 Some of you know me well enough to understand that.

 As a teen it was a happy day for me when rock ‘n roll took over.
-I found my place at sock hops where we didn’t really have partners and everyone just got out on the floor and danced together, only independently, apart.
-No one leading… no one following.
+I found my place at sock hops where we didn’t really have partners and everyone just got out on the floor and danced together, only independently, standing apart... no one leading… no one following.
 All of us just out there shaking our booties.
 It was great exercise and lots of fun.

-I am beginning to understand what my friend, Spiritual Director, Lisa, said, that maybe it’s not either/or.
-It’s both.
-The stubborn, willful, bull-headed part of me is a gift from God, and has been God’s instrument for helping me recover.
+I am beginning to understand what my friend Lisa said, that maybe it’s not either/or.
+Perhaps it’s both.
+The stubborn, willful, bull-headed part of me may just be a gift from God, and an instrument for helping me recover.
 And as my Physical Therapist Deb suggested, God is out there somewhere saying, “Look at her!
 She’s figured it out!
 It’s not her or me… it’s us!
 It’s both/and.”
-I poured and poured over all my friends had said, and then...I could swear I heard God say, “Linda, may I have this dance?”
+I poured and poured over all that my friends had said, and then, in the quiet...

 After all this discernment I hear my Occupational Therapist Amy differently.
 She was not saying it’s time to say this is as far as I can go, but rather that NO ONE can say that for me.
 So my resounding “NO!
 IT’S NOT TIME!” was appropriate.
 I’m not done yet!
-There still is much for me to do, and much for me to say.
+There still is much for me to do.
 I don’t know yet where to go or what to do.
 The first step is a mystery to me.
-I only know that I heard, “Linda, may I have this dance?” and then God extended a left hand to me, and there is nothing for me to do but to place my right hand in God’s left and wait until I feel God’s right hand resting on the back of my waist (which feels so safe and secure, even when I have no idea what’s going to happen next), and then wait… that millisecond… to feel where God is leading, before I take a step.
+So the only thing I CAN do is let God take my hand and lead me to a chosen spot on the dance floor, place my left hand on God's shoulder, my right hand in God’s left, and wait to feel God’s right hand resting on the back of my waist (which feels so safe and secure, even when I have no idea what’s going to happen next), and then wait again… just a millisecond… to feel where God is leading before I take a step.